 This is a big guide so I’ve included an index.
 Just click a link below to skip that part of the guide.

 Never touch your records

-What equipment should a DJ use to clean his records
+What equipment should i use to clean very dirty records?

 The Knosti Disco Antistat Record Cleaning Machine

 Vacuum Record Cleaning Machines

 How does a vacuum record cleaning machine work?